-The main take-way point is that wages and reservation wages display limited and very similar degrees of cyclicality.
+The main take-away point is that wages and reservation wages display limited and very similar degrees of cyclicality.
 In the UK, the estimated elasticity is -0.169 for wages and -0.146 for reservation wages.
+These estimates are not statistically difference from each other (with a p-value of 0.55).
 In Germany, both elasticities are close to zero when using current unemployment, and fall to -0.065 and -0.082, respectively, when using lagged unemployment.
+Whether using current or lagged unemployment, the wage and reservation wage elasticities are not significantly different from each other.